What Is an Aviation Safety Management System (SMS)?

 SMS is considered smart business management with incredible potential to reduce risk to assets.
 Successfully implemented SMS improves safety performance, which consequently leads to a more profitable business.
 SMS is a process.

 SMS is your tool.
-Just like any other tool, SMS only works if you work it according to the established design principles - and these principles make sense, rather easy to adopt for all but the most toxic safety cultures.
+Just like any other tool, SMS only works if you work it according to the established design principles - and these principles make sense and are rather easy to adopt for all but the most toxic safety cultures.

 In short, SMS: